pba007/Randomly/README.md

 Randomly moving pixels is an old project of mine – originally brought to life in Turbo Pascal – and now implemented and improved over many iterations in Python.
 This might be the last version of it; an earlier version was used to act as my final project for CS50P.<br>

-Randomly is not a game as such, even though it has some similarities as the speed of movement and also the colour trail of randomly moving pixels can be controlled via the cursor keys.<br>
+Randomly is not a game as such, even though it has some similarities as the speed of movement and also the colour trail of randomly moving pixels can be controlled with the cursor keys.<br>
 When the program is executed, it displays the control keys:<br>

 ***ESC: Exit from program***<br>